As mentioned before, there are a few basic types of runs included

 on a conversation.

-will best be able to make the physiological adaptations to improve
+able to make the physiological adaptations to improve your endurance.

-your endurance.
-Any faster and you will sacrifice building
+Any faster and you will sacrifice building your endurance for

 These are designed to complement the weekend long run in improving